usdot-its-jpo-data-portal/cv_pilot_ingest/README.md

 4) Save your AWS credentials in your local machine, using one of the following method:
 	- shared credentials file: instructions at https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file.
 	- environmental variables: instructions at https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variables
-	- (not preferred) hardcoding credentials in the script: instructions in lines 52-61 of `sandbox_to_csv.py`

 #### Installation